ianlewis/github-smart-chips/web/terms.md

 For the purposes of these Terms and Conditions:

-- **Application** means the software provided by Us, installed by You via Google Workspace named GitHub Smart Chips
+- **Application** means the software provided by Us, installed by You via Google Workspace™ named GitHub Smart Chips
 - **Country** refers to: Japan
 - **Us** (referred to as either "We", "Us" or "Our" in this Agreement) refers to the developers of GitHub Smart Chips.